Chivalry: Medieval Warfare

-Chivalry: Medieval Warfare is a multiplayer-focused hack and slash developed by Torn Banner Studios as their first commercial title.
+Chivalry: Medieval Warfare is a multiplayer-focused hack and slash video game developed by Torn Banner Studios as their first commercial title.
+It was released on October 16, 2012, for Windows.
 The game is set in a fictional setting.
-On September 20, 2012, a trailer was released which set the release date to October 16, 2012.
 The developers had confirmed that the game would be PC exclusive initially, but in October 2014, they confirmed that the game would be coming to PlayStation 3 and Xbox 360 in December 2014.
-A standalone expansion pack called Chivalry: Deadliest Warrior was announced on August 23, 2013, as a tie-in for the television series Deadliest Warrior.
-It was released on November 14, 2013.

 The game received generally positive reviews upon release.
+A standalone expansion pack called Chivalry: Deadliest Warrior was released on November 14, 2013, as a tie-in for the television series Deadliest Warrior.
 A sequel, Chivalry 2, was released in 2021.

 Gameplay

 Chivalry has similar gameplay mechanics to Age of Chivalry, a Half-Life 2 mod created by some same developers.
 Combat is primarily melee, carried out from either a first person or third-person perspective using medieval implements of war: swords, maces, longbows, and other weaponry of the time are used to hack, smash, and rain arrows down upon enemies.
 The game also features ballistae, catapults, and boiling oil to use on enemies and their fortifications.
 Online matches are affected through objective-based gameplay, such as breaching a castle gate with a battering ram or looting a foe's camp.
 While the game does not have a single-player campaign, there are plans to create an offline mode in the future.

 In the game, the fictional nation of Agatha is in a civil war, with two factions – the Agatha Knights and the Mason Order – vying for control of the region.
 Players pick their sides and choose from four character classes, each with a different set of skills and choice of weaponry.

 The game also features large amounts of exaggerated gore.